loopbackio/loopback.io/pages/ja/lb3/Data-source-generator.md

 * Name of the new data source.
 If you supplied a name on the command-line, just hit Enter to use it.
 * Connector to use for the data source.
-  If you run the generator with the `--bluemix` option, you will be presented with a list of provisioned data services from Bluemix.
+  If you run the generator with the `--bluemix` option, you will be presented with a list of provisioned data services from IBM Cloud.

 You must install the [connector](Connecting-models-to-data-sources.html) for the new data source; for example: `npm install --save loopback-connector-mysql`